richard-viney/file_streams/README.md

 ```

 ### Working with Text Encodings

+> [!NOTE]
+> Text encodings are not currently supported on the JavaScript target.

 If a text encoding is specified when opening a file stream it allows for
 reading and writing of characters and lines of text stored in that encoding.